 To determine the size of the largest screen that will work with your projector, divide the projector’s ANSI Lumens by the desired foot-lambert total.
 It will work if the area of the screen you want, in square feet, is smaller than the number you calculated.
 If it’s bigger, the picture may not be bright enough.

 For example, let’s say your projector outputs 2000 ANSI Lumens, and you’re aiming for 60 foot-lamberts for a nice bright picture.
 You would divide 2000 by 60 and see that your screen could be up to 33.33 square feet.
 A 100-inch screen has an area of 29.6 square feet, so that would be just about the biggest screen you would want.
-You could select a bigger screen if you’re okay with a picture that isn’t as bright and clear or find a bigger projector.
+You could select a bigger screen if you’re okay with a picture that isn’t as bright and clear.
+Alternatively, you could find a more powerful projector.

 How do you assemble an outdoor movie screen?